Virus Info

 • Spyware:

-Individual programs that embed themselves within your computer and monitor your internet browsing activites.
+Individual programs that embed themselves within your computer and monitor your internet browsing activities.
 They can "spy" on your confidential information (ie. passwords, credit card info, etc).

 • Spybot Worm: